 However, I sincerely believe that a health-based medically underwritten health policy is truly the best for value.
 In fact, it’s the only type of plan I will work with!
 And I believe in it so much, I offer personal concierge services to all my clients on these kinds of plans.
 I am here standby, to help utilize and maximize the use of the plan, for the life of the policy.

-Questions to ask before you sign up for a plan
+Questions to ask before you sign up for a health insurance plan

 Here’s what you need: personal health insurance that is suitable for the stage your small business is in.